#BoundaryWatersCanoeArea, #naturelover, Boundary Waters Canoe Area, Innerwork

 Yet with all the splendid advice, I have gotten over the years, the biggest lesson I’ve learned is to listen to my own intuition.
 Even my closest friends and well-intentioned family’s best advice is not good if it does not feel right to me.

 So, my best advice to you.
 Trust yourself.
 Follow the inklings that pull your heart and do what feels right for you even if it’s going against what others think is best.
 Only you know the real soul inside and what you truly need to be happy.
-I’ve learned it’s best to grow trust in yourself and be brave enough to listen to your own inner divinely guided wisdom.
+Be brave enough to listen to your own inner divinely guided wisdom.

 Please feel free to share YOUR best advice in the comments below.